QuantumSavory/QuantumClifford.jl/docs/src/datastructures.md

 #### Performance Implications

-The default row-major (`fastrow`) layout is generally the best choice for typical operations.
+The default row-major (`fastrow`) layout is generally the best choice for typical operations on the CPU.
 However, if your code performs many sparse gate applications on a specific qubit set, converting to column-major layout may be beneficial.

+**Note:** The performance claims above are based on CPU benchmarks.
+On GPU, the optimal memory layout may differ due to differences in memory access patterns and hardware architecture.
+Users interested in GPU performance are encouraged to benchmark both layouts for their workloads and to contribute results or suggestions.

+The test suite (see e.g. `test/test_bitpack.jl`) only verifies that both memory layouts produce identical results for all operations; it does **not** compare their performance.
+Actual performance comparisons are performed using scripts in the `benchmark/` directory, which are designed to generate benchmark results suitable for automatic inclusion in the documentation.
+If you wish to contribute new benchmarks or update performance data, please refer to the scripts in `benchmark/`.

-Both of these parameters are [benchmarked](bench_intsize.png) (testing the application of a Pauli operator, which is an $\mathcal{O}(n^2)$ operation; and testing the canonicalization of a Stabilizer, which is an $\mathcal{O}(n^3)$ operation).
-Row-major UInt64 is the best performing and it is used by default in this library.
+Both of these parameters are [benchmarked](bench_intsize.png) (testing the application of a Pauli operator, which is an $\mathcal{O}(n^2)$ operation; and testing the canonicalization of a Stabilizer, which is an $\mathcal{O}(n^3)$ operation) on CPU.
+Row-major UInt64 is the best performing and it is used by default in this library for CPU workloads.